Where was His Dark Materials filmed?

 “We went quite a lot in the mountains of Wales and stuff, pretending it was the north, fake snow-spraying it in September.”

-And no matter components of the set weren’t doable to construct had been later added in utilizing VFX, with the manufacturing group utilizing drones to create a digital model of Trollesund to work on.
+And no matter components of the set weren’t doable to construct have been later added in utilizing VFX, with the manufacturing crew utilizing drones to create a digital model of Trollesund to work on.

-“Once the set was built, and it was finished, and the shoot was done, we drone-scanned in high detail and photogrammetry the whole set in the quarry,” VFX artwork path and pre-viz supervisor Dan Could informed HEARALPUBLICIST.
+“Once the set was built, and it was finished, and the shoot was done, we drone-scanned in high detail and photogrammetry the whole set in the quarry,” VFX artwork route and pre-viz supervisor Dan Might instructed HEARALPUBLICIST.

 “And then we had that set and we were able to connect up all our digital parts of that set.
 So we had additional buildings, cranes and boats and all those other things.”